Krakus' Mound

-Krakus Mound or Kopiec Krakusa in Polish, also called the Krak Mound, is a tumulus located in the Podgórze district of Kraków, Poland; it is thought to be the resting place of Kraków's mythical founder, the legendary king Krakus.
-It is located on Lasota Hill, approximately 3 km south of Kraków's city centre, at an altitude of 271 m, with a base diameter of 60 m and a height of 16 m.
-Together with nearby Wanda Mound, it is one of Kraków's two prehistoric mounds as well as the oldest man-made structure in Kraków.
-Nearby are two modern, man-made mounds, Kościuszko Mound, constructed in 1823, and Piłsudski's Mound, completed in 1937.
+Krakus' Mound (in Polish.
+Kopiec Krakusa), also called Krak's Mound, is a tumulus located in the Podgórze district of Kraków, Poland, and is thought the resting place of Kraków's mythical founder, King Krakus.

+It is located on Lasota Hill, approximately 3 km south of Kraków's city centre.
+It is at an altitude of 271 m, with a base diameter of 60 m and a height of 16 m.

+Together with nearby Wanda's Mound, it is one of Kraków's two prehistoric mounds and the oldest man-made structure in Kraków.

+Nearby are two modern man-made mounds, Kościuszko's Mound, constructed in 1823, and Piłsudski's Mound, completed in 1937.

 These four make up Kraków's four memorial mounds.